fabiomattei/uddocs/_docs/table-page.md

 }
 {% endhighlight %}

-## Value
+### Value
-In case there are many possible values for a column content it is possible to use the **value** property
+A field can have a value property.
+This property allows the software developer to specify different sources for information.
+The sources are evaluated on by one and the first not null result becomes the value of the field.
+A filter can be applyed to the not-null result of a value.

 {% highlight json %}
-"value": [
+{"headline": "First letter", "value": [
-  { "type":"long", "sqlfield":"name", "filter":"substr,0,1" },
+  { "type":"string", "sqlfield":"name", "filter":"substr,0,1" },
-  { "type":"long", "constant":"0" }
+  { "type":"string", "constant":"" }
-]
+] }
 {% endhighlight %}

+In this example this column is filled with the information stored in the "name" sql field, result of a query.
+If that information is not null the filter substr is applyed.
+In case that information is null the second element in the list is evaluated, in this case it is the constant empty string.

 ## A complete example